AetherModel/swsss2023/day_01/readme.md

 - Visualizing scientific data
 - AND MORE

-Also remember to have fun have fun 😊
+Also remember to have fun 😊

 ------------------